ntustison/PaperANTsX/Text/stitched.md

 The ANTsX software ecosystem provides a comprehensive framework for quantitative biological and medical imaging.
-Although ANTs, the original core of ANTsX, is still at the forefront of image registration technology, it has moved signicantly beyond its image registration origins.
+Although ANTs, the original core of ANTsX, is still at the forefront of image registration technology, it has moved significantly beyond its image registration origins.
 This expansion is not confined to technical contributions (of which there are many) but also consists of facilitating access to a wide range of users who can use ANTsX tools (whether through bash, Python, or R scripting) to construct tailored